Success

 The Prussian Blueprint for Obedience

-They got beat by Napoleon in 1806, and it left them wondering, “What the hell?
+The Prussian Empire got beaten by Napoleon in 1806, and it left them wondering, “What the hell?
 Why did we lose?”

 The answer they came up with?

-Soldiers were thinking for themselves on the battlefield, which was a big problem.
+Soldiers were thinking for themselves on the battlefield.

 Philosopher Johann Gottlieb Fichte was the architect behind it all.